Cut Bed:

 Cost: Free to use.
 Select materials are available for purchase, or you may provide your own.

 The Carvey CNC Router uses a bit to cut and engrave all kinds of materials.
 This page shows how to prepare a file for cutting and engraving and how to use the Carvey.
-Check out our Technology Instruction page for dates and times and to register.
+Check out our Workshops & Events page for dates and times and to register.

 Users may set their own jobs on the Carveys after completing a training and signing the CNC Router Safety Agreement, but must schedule them ahead of time at groupstudy.charlotte.edu.
 Any unscheduled jobs may be stopped and removed from the machine if someone else has scheduled that time.
 If the user does not check in within 15 minutes of the scheduled start time, the scheduled job will be automatically removed from the calendar.